-Steve Meretzky (1957-) once enjoyed almost anything that was fun, and virtually everything that was illegal.
-Although still wanted in several states, he is now a married homeowner and spends most of his time doing the lawn.
+Steven Meretzky (1957-) once enjoyed almost anything that was fun, and virtually everything that was illegal.
+Now a married homeowner, he spends most of his time doing the lawn.

-Other works of interactive fiction by Steve
+Other works of interactive fiction by Steve Meretzky:

-Meretzky:

-Planetfall Sorcerer

-The Hitchhiker's Guide to the Galaxy (with
+Planetfall Sorcerer The Hitchhiker's Guide to the Galaxy (with Douglas Adams) A Mind Forever Voyaging Stationfall

-Douglas Adams)

-A Mind Forever Voyaging Books by Steve Meretzky: